ttuanhung/OsintDojo.github.io/ranks.md

   count = 3;

   document.getElementById("chosenrank").innerHTML =`<h3>Rank Description</h3>The third rank in the OSINT Dojo is Samurai.
 Users at this level should be familiar with many OSINT techniques, methodologies, and platforms, and may even already have a specialization in one or more areas.
-Those that reach this level will continue to hone their OSINT skills introducted in the Student and Ronin stages, while reducing their reliance on OSINT challenges as prompts for video or written challenges.
+Those that reach this level will continue to hone their OSINT skills introduced in the Student and Ronin stages, while reducing their reliance on OSINT challenges as prompts for video or written challenges.
 The video and written challenges will also increase in length and users are expected to judge or provide some other form of volunteer assistance for an OSINT CTF to gain experience and learn how others perform the same OSINT tasks, though often using different techniques and methodologies.
 Users must spend a minimum of 2 months in the Ronin level before applying for the Samurai rank.<br><br>

 In order to obtain this rank, you must send an email to the OSINT Dojo with proof that you have completed all of the Rank Requirements listed below.
 You may only use work completed while holding the Ronin level to meet the challenge requirements for this rank.
 Be sure to send the email using the email you would like the Badgr badge to be issued to.<br> <br>

 <h3>Rank Requirements</h3>
 <b>1:</b> Rank in the top 50% of competitors or teams in an OSINT CTF<br>
 <b>2:</b> Be the first to successfully answer one OSINT challenge of any type<br>
-<b>3:</b> Create a 4-minute video showcasing an OSINT technique or demonstration unrelated to an OSINT challen<br>
+<b>3:</b> Create a 4-minute video showcasing an OSINT technique or demonstration unrelated to an OSINT challenge<br>
-<b>4:</b> Write and publish an article of at least 500 words showcasing steps you took to solve a previous OSINT challenge<br>
+<b>4:</b> Write and publish an article, tweet, or blog post of at least 500 words showcasing steps you took to solve a previous OSINT challenge<br>
 <b>5:</b> Judge, or otherwise work as staff for an OSINT CTF`

   document.getElementById("studentrank").src = "/OSINTStudentLogo2.svg";